-All I do is Attract Narcissists … What’s Wrong with Me?
+All I do is Attract Narcissists ...
+Is it Me?

-You then go out into the world in this 2.0 version of yourself and find sitting before you a new narcissist trying to start a relationship with you.
+You then return to the dating world in this 2.0 version of yourself and find sitting before you a new narcissist trying to start a relationship with you.
 You can’t believe this!
 “But I worked on myself … how am I here yet again?”
 You might even start to doubt yourself and think, “I’m probably over-reacting.“

-And then after some time passes, you’re again struggling to have a relationship with someone who is selfish, emotionally limited, and in the throes of discarding you.
-The healing and recovery cycle will have to start over again whenever this ‘new’ relationship ends.
-Naturally, you’ll start to lose faith that there are any healthy people out there.
+And then, after some time passes, you’re again struggling to have a relationship with someone who is selfish, emotionally limited, and in the throes of discarding you.
+The healing and recovery cycle must start over again whenever this ‘new’ relationship ends.
+Naturally, you’ll start to lose faith that any healthy people are out there.
 Many will believe they drew the narcissist into their lives.

 I get it.
-And looking at that scenario, it is easy to think you are attracting narcissists.
+And looking at that scenario, it is easy to think you attract narcissists.
 It happened to me, too.
 After my psychopathic relationship, when I went on dates, it was narcissist after narcissist.
-Some normal men were in there as well, however the number of narcissists asking me out for coffee was high.
+Some non-personality-disordered men were in there as well.
+However, the number of narcissists asking me out was high.

-Here’s the deal.
 From what I have seen of pathological narcissists across the past 20 years is that they are attracted to all kinds – everybody!
-They love the powerful, the compassionate, the rude, the arrogant, the bubbly, the intellectual, the not-so-intelligent; I could go on and on.
+They go after the powerful, the compassionate, the rude, the submissive, the arrogant, the insecure, the intellectual, and the not-so-intelligent; I could go on and on.
 They are not a homogeneous group when it comes to partner preference.
 They are not as calculating or discriminating in this area as we think.

-They appear discriminating only because we see the final results of their efforts; we see who they ‘get‘ to stay with.
-And this is key, because not many will tolerate the exhausting behavior of a narcissist.
+They appear discriminating only because we see the final results of their efforts; we know who they ‘get‘ to stay with.
+And this is key because not many partners will tolerate the exhausting behavior of a narcissist.

-The group of partners who tend to stay involved with the personality disordered (after they have demonstrated violating or vile behaviors) are the empathic or the kind, deep bonders.
+The partners who tend to stay involved with pathological narcissists (after they have demonstrated violating or vile behaviors) are the compassionate, empathic, deep bonders.
+When these survivors connect with others, that bond is real.
 These potential targets and survivors may have a style of putting others first.
-When these survivors connect with others, that bond is real.

 Many who stay with narcissists are caring, tolerant, and loyal.
 They can forgive their partners easily because they come from a place of understanding.
-They may know pain, so they innately respond with compassion, even if they are getting mistreated.
+They may know pain, so they innately respond compassionately, even if they are mistreated.

-Many of these individuals have been hurt before, such as via a history of abuse, a narcissistic parent, etc. As you know, often our past will create conditions psychologically that interfere with our future relationships, as well as how to handle violators when they come in our lives.
+Many of these individuals have been hurt before, such as through a history of abuse, a narcissistic parent, etc. As you know, our past will often create psychological conditions that interfere with our future relationships and hinder our ability to handle violators when they come into our lives.
 (We can dive into that topic at another time.)

-The involuntary bond many survivors can easily develop with others makes their love a deep, full human experience.
-They do not have the capacity for the superficial and discardable surface level love demonstrated by narcissists.
+The involuntary bond many survivors can easily develop with others makes their love a deep, whole human experience.
+They do not have the capacity for the superficial and discardable surface-level love demonstrated by narcissists.

 Unfortunately, this genuine deep bond can easily shift into a trauma bond for a survivor once their narcissist shows their callousness and selfishness.

-Therefore, it is not ‘us’ in the beginning that attracted this person, because narcissists and psychopaths cast their nets out for all types.
+Therefore, it was not ‘us’ initially that attracted this person because narcissists and psychopaths cast their nets wide for all types.

 The Value of Knowing You

 Unfortunately, empathic, compassionate people and pathological narcissists are common romantic pairings.
-It is usually to the detriment of the empathic person.
-The narcissists will nearly always benefit.
-They get to release their hate, jealousy, control, rage, dominance (with the intent to belittle), and pettiness to a captive audience who must walk on eggshells to appease an extremely fragile ego.
+It is usually to the detriment of the empathic person; narcissists will nearly always benefit.
+They release their hate, jealousy, control, rage, dominance (with the intent to belittle), and pettiness to a captive audience, who must walk on eggshells to appease an extremely fragile ego.

 The brain will often need multiple experiences with the person to detect patterns, particularly if the narcissist has a stellar mask.
-That meant I had to date the individual for several months before any subtle bad behavior was displayed (i.e., sarcastic put downs of me, inability to be playful, laying out their past victimizations to test my empathy, etc).
+That meant I had to date the individual for several months before any subtle bad behavior was displayed (e.g., sarcastic putdowns of me, inability to take a joke, laying out their past victimizations to test my compassion, etc.).

-Work will still be required when you are opening yourself up to a new relationship, even though you have gone through a healing process.
-Because, if you take yourself through recovery, however do not put in the work on this end as well; another narcissist will pop themselves into your life OR you will decide to stay away from intimacy altogether.
+Work will still be required when opening yourself up to a new relationship, even though you have been healing.
+If you take yourself through recovery, however, do not put in the work on this end as well, another narcissist will pop themselves into your life, OR you may decide to stay away from intimacy altogether.

-I knew myself, my values, and my worth, I did not jump to the conclusion that I attracted these people (who did not even know my name).
+I knew myself, my values, and my worth; I did not jump to the conclusion that I attracted these people (who barely knew my name when they asked me out.).

-I learned from being involved with a psychopath that I had not been protective of my particular set of personality traits.
+I learned from being involved with a psychopath that I had not been protective of my personality traits.
 And that was key.